On this page:

 As kidney function declines, children may need treatment for anemia and growth failure.
 Anemia is treated with a hormone called erythropoietin, which stimulates the bone marrow to produce red blood cells.
 Children with growth failure may need to make dietary changes and take food supplements or growth hormone injections.

 Children with kidney disease that leads to kidney failure must receive treatment to replace the work the kidneys do.
 The two types of treatment are dialysis and transplantation.
-Read more in Treatment Methods for Kidney Failure in Children.
+More information is provided in the NIDDK health topic, Treatment Methods for Kidney Failure in Children.

 Children with renal agenesis or renal dysplasia should be monitored for signs of kidney damage.
 Treatment is not needed unless damage to the kidney occurs.
-Read more in Solitary Kidney.
+More information is provided in the NIDDK health topic, Solitary Kidney.

 Ectopic kidney does not need to be treated unless it causes a blockage in the urinary tract or damage to the kidney.
 When a blockage is present, surgery may be needed to correct the position of the kidney for better drainage of urine.
 If extensive kidney damage has occurred, surgery may be needed to remove the kidney.
-Read more in Ectopic Kidney.
+More information is provided in the NIDDK health topic, Ectopic Kidney.

 Children with PKD tend to have frequent urinary tract infections, which are treated with bacteria-fighting medications called antibiotics.
 PKD cannot be cured, so children with the condition receive treatment to slow the progression of kidney disease and treat the complications of PKD.
-Read more in Polycystic Kidney Disease.
+More information is provided in the NIDDK health topic, Polycystic Kidney Disease.

 Alport syndrome also has no cure.
 Children with the condition receive treatment to slow disease progression and treat complications until the kidneys fail.
-Read more in Glomerular Diseases.
+More information is provided in the NIDDK health topic, Glomerular Diseases.

 Treatment for hemolytic uremic syndrome includes maintaining normal salt and fluid levels in the body to ease symptoms and prevent further problems.
 A child may need a transfusion of red blood cells delivered through an intravenous (IV) tube.
 Some children may need dialysis for a short time to take over the work the kidneys usually do.
 Most children recover completely with no long-term consequences.
-Read more in Hemolytic Uremic Syndrome in Children.
+More information is provided in the NIDDK health topic, Hemolytic Uremic Syndrome in Children.

 Children with post-streptococcal glomerulonephritis may be treated with antibiotics to destroy any bacteria that remain in the body and with medications to control swelling and high blood pressure.
 They may also need dialysis for a short period of time.
-Read more about post-streptococcal glomerulonephritis in Glomerular Diseases.
+More information about post-streptococcal glomerulonephritis is provided in the NIDDK health topic, Glomerular Diseases.

 Nephrotic syndrome due to minimal change disease can often be successfully treated with corticosteroids.
 Corticosteroids decrease swelling and reduce the activity of the immune system.
 The dosage of the medication is decreased over time.
 Relapses are common; however, they usually respond to treatment.
 Corticosteroids are less effective in treating nephrotic syndrome due to focal segmental glomerulosclerosis or membranoproliferative glomerulonephritis.
 Children with these conditions may be given other immunosuppressive medications in addition to corticosteroids.
 Immunosuppressive medications prevent the body from making antibodies.
-Read more in Childhood Nephrotic Syndrome.
+More information is provided in the NIDDK health topic, Childhood Nephrotic Syndrome.

 Lupus nephritis is treated with corticosteroids and other immunosuppressive medications.
 A child with lupus nephritis may also be treated with blood pressure-lowering medications.
 In many cases, treatment is effective in completely or partially controlling lupus nephritis.
-Read more in Lupus Nephritis.
+More information is provided in the NIDDK health topic, Lupus Nephritis.

 Diabetic kidney disease usually takes many years to develop.
 Children with diabetes can prevent or slow the progression of diabetic kidney disease by taking medications to control high blood pressure and maintaining normal blood glucose levels.
-Read more in Kidney Disease of Diabetes.
+More information is provided in the NIDDK health topic, Kidney Disease of Diabetes.

 The types of trauma described above can be medically treated, though dialysis may be needed for a short time until blood flow and blood pressure return to normal.